 Governmental activities.
-The City's net position for Governmental Activities remained relatively the same from the prior year, with a small increase of \$121,015.
-This relatively same net position was maintained by an increase in overall assets off-set by an increase in liabilities.
-Revenues were nearly equal to expenses.
+The City's net position for Governmental Activities increased from the prior year, with an increase of \$1,119,777.
+This increase in net position was achieved by an increase in current assets as well as a decrease in liabilities.
+Revenues were higher than expenses allowing for an increase in current assets.

-Business-type activities.
-Business-type activities increased the City's net position by \$1,451,094.
-Key elements of this increase are the significant Lift Station Rehabilitation and Stormwater Improvements that were also partially funded by the Southwest Water Management District.
+1. Business-type activities.
+Business-type activities increased the City's net position by \$1,796,450.
+Key elements of this increase are the significant investments in the wastewater system through lift stations rehabilitation and pipe relining as well as stormwater improvements which were also partially funded by the Southwest Water Management District.
 These significant capital projects increase assets, which result in a larger net position.
-The net position in the Refuse Fund are relatively the same as the prior year due to little change in assets and liabilities.
+The net position in the Solid Waste Fund experienced a slight increase as the prior year due with an increase in assets due to the replacement of sanitation trucks off-set by an increase in liabilities.